How to make my changes of address with the Quebec government ?

 - Retraite Québec (Pension Plan);

-- Ministère du Travail, de l’Emploi et de la Solidarité sociale (Labor, Employment and Social inclusion);
+- Ministère du Travail, de l’Emploi et de la Solidarité sociale (Labour, Employment and Social inclusion);

 - Chief Electoral Officer;